benday-inc/set-property-value-in-appsettings/README.md

 - None

 ### Inputs
-- `pathtosettingsfile` - Path to the appsettings.json file
+- `pathtosettingsfile` - Path to the json (ex: appsettings.json) file
+- `valuetoset` - The string value to set
+- `keyname1` - Name for the root level property
-- `name` - Name of the connection string
+- `keyname2` - [optional] Name for the second level property
-- `connectionstring` - Value for the connection string
+- `keyname3` - [optional] Name for the third level property

 ### Outputs
 - None